giselehbm/LCI_Workshop_2023/README.md

 * Go to "Process->Subtract Background..."
 * Choose the radius of the rolling ball algorithm and press OK

-You can repeat these steps for the stitched images and the individual tiles.
+You can repeat these steps for the **stitched images**.
+You can also try to correct individual tiles ("tiles" folder).
 Try different values of the radius parameter.

 :bulb: What happens as the size of radius increases?